TheArturthur/CoppermindScraper/Cosmere/Cosmere.md

 Time travel to the past, in any of the Realms, is impossible.

 #### The Physical Realm
-In the [[Physical Realm\|Physical Realm]], the cosmere is a large star cluster with an as of yet unknown number of planets, known to be somewhere in the hundreds.
+In the [[Physical Realm\|Physical Realm]], the cosmere is a  of about 50 to 100 stars.
 The Physical Realm is composed of fundamental particles known as [[Axi\|axi]] and follows ordinary laws of physics, except when the other Realms are involved.
-Currently, there are sixteen known planetary systems in the cosmere, which contain a total of nineteen notable planets.
-The cosmere is also home to other celestial objects, including several dwarf planets, gas giants, and constellations.
 At least one person has tried to leave the physical bounds of the cosmere, with unknown results.

 #### The Cognitive Realm
   A map of <<Shadesmar\|Shadesmar>>, the region of the Cognitive Realm around <<Roshar\|Roshar>>.
 Regions labelled "Expanse" lead to other planets in the cosmere.